addu390/addu390.github.io/_posts/2024-06-08-spatio-temporal-index.md

 </code></pre>
 </details>

 <h3>2.1.2.
-Geohash - Usage</h3>
+Geohash - Conclusion</h3>
-<p>Similar to <a href="#2-1-7-z-order-curve-and-hilbert-curve-usage">Section 2.1.7</a> (Indexing the Z-values); Geohashes convert latitude and longitude into a single, sortable string, simplifying spatial data management.
+<p>Similar to <a href="#2-1-7-z-order-curve-and-hilbert-curve-conclusion">Section 2.1.7</a> (Indexing the Z-values); Geohashes convert latitude and longitude into a single, sortable string, simplifying spatial data management.
 A B-trees or search tree such as GiST/SP-GiST (Generalized Search Tree) index are commonly used for geohash indexing in databases.</p>

 <p>Prefix Search: Nearby locations share common geohash prefixes, enabling efficient filtering of locations by performing prefix searches on the geohash column</p>

 <p>Neighbor Searches: Generate geohashes for a target location and its neighbors to quickly retrieve nearby points.
 Which also extends to Area Searches: Calculate geohash ranges that cover a specific area and perform range queries to find all relevant points within that region.</p>

 <p>Popular databases such as <a href="https://clickhouse.com/docs/en/sql-reference/functions/geo/geohash" target="_blank">ClickHouse</a>, <a href="https://dev.mysql.com/doc/refman/8.4/en/spatial-geohash-functions.html" target="_blank">MySQL</a>, <a href="https://postgis.net/docs/ST_GeoHash.html" target="_blank">PostGIS</a>, <a href="https://cloud.google.com/bigquery/docs/reference/standard-sql/geography_functions#st_geohash" target="_blank">BigQuery</a>, <a href="https://docs.aws.amazon.com/redshift/latest/dg/ST_GeoHash-function.html" target="_blank">RedShift</a> and many others offer built-in geohash function.</p>

+<p>And many variations have been developed, such as the <a href="https://github.com/yinqiwen/geohash-int" target="_blank">64-bit Geohash</a> and <a href="https://ntnuopen.ntnu.no/ntnu-xmlui/handle/11250/2404058" target="_blank">Hilbert-Geohash</a></p>

 <p></p>